voleer/hackerrank-react-calculator-component/README.md

-# hackerrank-react-calendar-component
+# hackerrank-react-calculator-component

-This is a clone of the [HackerRank Calendar Component](https://www.hackerrank.com/work/library/personal?copyscrape=true&question=938243&view=question) question that uses hooks instead of class components.
+This is a clone of the [HackerRank Calculator Component](https://www.hackerrank.com/work/library/personal?copyscrape=true&question=938243&view=question) question that uses hooks instead of class components.

 ## Result should be displayed as